Skip to main content

 True leadership, however, cannot be hidden.
 Just today, I received heartwarming news that a lady whom Dr Wan Azizah helped a couple of years ago was spontaneously sent aid by "Kak Wan" once again.
 This impromptu act proves she still genuinely remembers her constituents during their difficult times.

-To the politicians who make such dismissive comments, I ask: what are you good for then?
+To the politicians who made such dismissive comments, I ask: what are you good for then?
 Are you only around to look after your own people, or to solve problems strictly for your cronies?
 Where are your principles when you are supposed to be altruistic and serving the public?

 Politicians are rarely known for their humanity unless they need your vote, but Dr Fong and Dr Wan Azizah break that cynical mold.
 If today’s leaders want to win back public trust, they must stop looking at politics as a game of thrones and start emulating these two exemplary figures.